afarizap/Roots/README.md

 foo@bar$ npm install
 foo@bar$ npm start
 ```
-this would take some time then be patient
+this would take some time, be patient

 React will start the program and you would open your explorer to check the
 [localhost](http://localhost:5000) page